ThomasBuck10765/ball-game/README.md

   - Menu for different game modes:
     - Survival? (play as a blue/green ball and survive a white ball)
   - High score menu
-    - Save scores locally ?
+    - Save scores locally / use caching ?
-    - Add a check to ensure that default values have not been changed before saving/submitting scores
-    - Extend to having these in a database
+    - UPDATE SECURITY ROLES ON FIREBASE INSTANCE
 - Work out what's needed from the create-react-app bootstrap and delete everything else
 - Tests ?
 - Publish to an Azure site